osmosis-labs/mesh-security/docs/ibc/Validators.md

     (We may represent this as a sorted list without duplicates, but that is a mathematically equivalent optimization)

+### Proof of correctness

-To ensure we can perform all this with the commutivity property, we look for a mapping of our concepts to proven CRDT types.
+To ensure we can perform all this with the commutativity property, we look for a mapping of our concepts to proven CRDT types.
 The top level set is, as in the last section, a [`2P-Set`](<https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#2P-Set_(Two-Phase_Set)>).

-Inside each element that has not been removed, we store the set of pubkeys as a [`G-Set`](<https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#G-Set_(Grow-only_Set)>), which grows when each pubkey is added.
+Inside each element that has not been removed, we store the set of (pubkeys, added height) as a [`G-Set`](<https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#G-Set_(Grow-only_Set)>), which grows on each rotation.

 ### Rotation Implementation